Brighton 2019/20 fixtures: Team guide, kits, transfer news, TV info, stadium

 The popular boss led the Seagulls from League One to the top flight but a torrid run of form, coupled with a less-than-inspiring style of football, led to the Brighton hierarchy pulling the trigger.

-Former Swansea manager Graham Potter has taken the reins and will hope to hit the ground running in his debut Premier League season.
+Former Swansea manager Graham Potter has taken the reins at Brighton and will hope to hit the ground running in his debut Premier League season.

 RadioTimes.com has rounded up everything you need to know about Brighton’s 2019/20 season including fixtures, new kits, transfer news and TV information.